fullstorydev/fullstory-segment-middleware-android/README.md

+**Deprecation Notice**

+As of February 22nd, 2024, this repository will no longer have any maintenance performed, but will remain published in its current form for the time being.
+Please be sure to consider this when utilizing any of the information & code found within.

 # FullStory Segment Middleware Android

 Segment is a customer data platform that unifies data collection and provides data to every team in your company.
 The middleware is a easy way to integrate FullStory with the Segment Analytics for Android SDK.